Correlation

 4. Output

-- Correlation - A single value representing the correlation between the two sets of input values.
+- Correlation - A single value representing the correlation between the two sets of input values (or for each group when using alignment parameters).